daviaraujocc/log-sense-ai/README.md

 LOG-SENSE provides two output formats:

-1. Console reports with color-coded formatting for quick assessment
+1. Console reports for quick assessment
 2. JSON output for structured data analysis and integration with other tools
 3. PDF reports for documentation and sharing